Appsilon/rhino-masterclass/task1/README.md

 [`shiny::devmode()`](https://shiny.posit.co/r/reference/shiny/latest/devmode.html).
 * Run the app with [`shiny::runApp()`](https://shiny.posit.co/r/reference/shiny/latest/runapp).
-* Edit the displayed message and see how the app automatically reloads.
+* Edit the displayed message in `app/main.R` and see how the app automatically reloads.

 ### Step 3

-Copy over the following code to `app/main.R`:
+Copy over the following code to `main.R`:
 ```r
 box::use(
   shiny,